 Changing Your World

 First thing, let’s dial in the term “changing the world.”
-What does it mean to you, Douglas, to change the world?
+What does it mean, to change the world?

-For real, don’t skip over this thought.
+Don’t skip over this thought.
 Take a few moments and really dial in what world-change would look like for you.
 Because I think that the idea that we’re supposed to be a driving force behind some grand shift in the planet is great, but it’s not usually what God’s needing from us.
-There just aren’t that many Martin Luther Kings, Mahatma Gandhis or Malala Yousafzais.
+There just aren’t that many MLKs, Mahatma Gandhis or Malala Yousafzais.

 However, for every world-changer you know, there are millions of Joel Garretts who you’ve never met.
 Who’s Joel Garrett?
 A sweet man who unceremoniously and compassionately cares for dying kids and friends and random strangers in a little town in Florida—and is changing the world.

-So define your world, Douglas.
-And strip away any illusion of fame or grandeur from the equation and really ask yourself who God has placed in your sphere of influence.
+So define your world.
+Strip away any illusion of fame or grandeur from the equation and really ask yourself who God has placed in your sphere of influence.
 I would argue that the greatest mission field you could be heading off to is your “regular” job full of people whose lives need your heart more than you know.

 Using Your Time Wisely

 Second thing, let’s talk about how you’re using your time.
-Because from your question, I feel like you’ve partitioned your life into 40 hours of work, and then the rest goes to the real business of doing whatever God has called you to.
+Many of us partition oour life into 40 hours of work, and then the rest goes to the real business of doing whatever God has called you to.

-This is the main point I want to challenge you on, mostly because I’ve spent my life working in those glorious jobs where everything you do is planet altering—in theory.
+This is the main point I want to challenge, mostly because I’ve spent my life working in those glorious jobs where everything you do is planet altering—in theory.

 I was a pastor, which means that I should have had one of the most outward-facing, world-changing jobs of all time.
 In reality, I spent 50 percent of my time with the staff of the church.
 The staff was generally all Christian, easy-to-love individuals of above-average means and education.
 Outside of the staff, I spent about 40 percent of my time with the congregation, that is, the people who I knew who were volunteering or serving in some capacity that I was, as their pastor, equipping to do the work of the church.
 These folks were known entities and not necessarily in great measures of life-changing need, outside of the occasional pastoral care meeting.